Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 LayoutMorphs can be nested and given their own LayoutSpecs.

-In Part 2 on Layouts, we will look at the code for setting up the edit panels themselves.
+In Part 2 on Layouts, we will look at the code for setting up layouts and exploring them.

 - https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis/blob/master/LayoutTourPart2.md